Michael-Beukman/PCGNN/README.md

 The following describes how to reproduce our results.

 The whole process contains 3 steps, and does assume a [Slurm](https://slurm.schedmd.com/documentation.html) based cluster scheduler.
-Please also change the logfile locations (look at running `src/pipelines/replace_all_paths.sh` after changing paths in there -  this updates all paths, and decompresses some results).
-Our partition name was `batch`, so this also potentially needs to be updated in the scripts.
+Please also change the logfile locations (look at running `src/pipelines/replace_all_paths.sh` **from the repository root** after changing paths in there -  this updates all paths, and decompresses some results).
+Our partition name was `batch`, so this also potentially needs to be updated in the Slurm scripts.

 You need to run the following three scripts, in order, and before you start the next one, all the jobs from the previous one must have finished.